-The International School of Haarlem (ISH) in Haarlem (distance from Optimist International School approximately 10 km) introduced and implemented a secondary curriculum for students in September 2018.
-The programme offered at ISH provides a recognised, international curriculum for secondary students in Haarlem and the surrounding municipalities.
-Subsequent years will see further developments and growth.
-The school offers a full International Baccalaureate (IB) programme in the secondary department within its early years of operation.
-More detailed information can be obtained from the Management Team or www.internationalschoolhaarlem.nl/ secondaryeducation secondary education) and vwo (university preparatory education).
+"A Window to the World" (distance from Optimist International School approx. 1 km) offers a bilingual programme at three different levels: mavo (preparatory secondary vocational education), havo (senior general secondary education) and vwo (university preparatory education).
 The school has a separate programme for non-Dutch speakers.
 Students who don't speak Dutch (or just a little), will enroll in a Dutch as a second language programme (NT2).
 Bilingual education integrates an international focus into the curriculum.